medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Socket

 A socket is the end link of a connection between two computers.
 The first step to using any of the Internet protocols is to create a connection to another computer using the socket functions.
 Then, you can send and receive information over the sockets.
-See Chapter 18, "<A href="ch18.htm">Using Internet Protocols</A>," for more information.
+See [](./internet-protocols.md) for more information.

 ## Splice